National Director of Communications - NAMI

-To Apply for the National Director, Communications position with NAMI:
+To Apply for the National Director of Communications position with NAMI:

-You can apply online, or simply email your resume to Aileen Hedden at resumes@StaffingAdvisors.com with “NAMI – National Director, Communications /2017-2199 SA” in the subject line of the email.
+You can apply online, or simply email your resume to Aileen Hedden at resumes@StaffingAdvisors.com with “NAMI – National Director of Communications /2017-2199 SA” in the subject line of the email.

 Staffing Advisors is committed to helping our clients create a diverse work environment and is proud to be an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, veteran status, or any other basis protected by law.
 Some positions may require pre-employment screening potentially including a criminal background check, verification of academic credentials, licenses, certifications, and/or verification of work history.